 Complete Guide to Selling a House As-Is

 You’re ready to sell your house, but renovations, repairs, and a refresh are costly.
-You might consider selling a home as-is.
+You might consider selling a house as is.
 That might mean lowering your asking price, but you may decide that is an acceptable outcome.

-We will review what selling an as-is house means, information about the sale, and how to find buyers for your home.
+We will review what selling houses as is means, information about the sale, and how to find buyers for your home.

-When you sell a house as-is, what does that mean?
-Selling a house as-is means different things for the buyer and you.
+When you sell a house as is, what does that mean?

 For potential buyers, it means the buyer is purchasing the home in its condition.
-Typically, the buyer should not expect you to do any repairs.
-Your potential buyer will still schedule a home inspection, but they shouldn’t expect you to perform those repairs either.
+Typically, the buyer should not expect you to do any repairs, but they will still get the home inspected.

-You may question if selling your home as-is is your right choice.
-In the next section, we will review the pros and cons of selling a house as-is, and we will help you answer that question.
+In the next section, we will review the pros and cons of selling a house as is, and we will help you answer that question.

 Pros

-• Close quicker: You can list your house for sale as-is without waiting for repairs to be completed.
+• Quick closing: No repairs.
+No cleaning.
 Usually, your buyer will be a cash investor who doesn’t have to wait for a loan or worry about repairs.

 • Negotiate less: Provided that your buyer has the cash to buy your home or a secured loan, you may be able to get to closing day faster.
 Typically, you’ll have fewer negotiations for seller contingencies.